SEBK4C/OpenDoctor-Spec/README.md

 # OpenDoctor-Spec

 > Open Doctor - Like _Cursor.sh IDE but for personal medical history_

+> [!NOTE] This repository of specification documents is optimized for viewing in Obsidian [obsidian.md/download](https://obsidian.md/download) Clone repository and open as an Obsidian vault
+>
-## Overview
+## Overview & Project Story
 Open Doctor is a specialized IDE designed for managing and interacting with medical history, similar to how Cursor IDE is used for coding.
 It provides a comprehensive platform for patients to maintain, understand, and share their medical records while ensuring privacy and data security.

-## Using This Repository of specification Docs
-This repository is optimized for viewing in Obsidian [obsidian.md/download](https://obsidian.md/download)
-1. Clone repository and open this repository as an Obsidian vault
-2. Enable the Graph View to visualize connections between documents

-## Project Story

 ### The Problem
 In today's healthcare system, both patients and doctors face significant challenges:
 - Patients feel frustrated with limited time during doctor visits